ParadigmHyperloop/flight-computer/README.md

 Development is done entirely in C++ and must be POSIX compliant.
-The actual development environment you use is up to you and depends on how you ran your `cmake` (some of use Xcode, some use vim/atom/emacs, some use something completely different).
+The actual development environment you use is up to you and depends on how you ran your `cmake` (some use Xcode, some use vim/atom/emacs/sublime).

 It is strongly recommended that you do development, or at least debugging in a POSIX environment.